lspitzley/edgar-10k-sa/README.md

 # edgar-10k-sa

-This repo downloads edgar form 10k and then try and extract the mda section

-There are 3 parts:
+---

+### Section I. downlaod & extract mda from edgar 10k forms
+To see full command: python crawl10k.py -h
   1. Class FormIndex:
-    - First we download the full indexes of year range
+    - First we download the full indexes with year range(urls of form10k files)
     - Save to csv file

   2. Class Form:
-    - We download with http requests(edgar closed ftp service since 2017) with index csv file
+    - We download with http requests(edgar closed ftp service since 2017) with previously downloaded form indices

-    - Use BeautifulSoup to parse the raw html and preprocess text for easier parsing
+    - The 10k are stored in html format, so use BeautifulSoup to parse the raw html and also preprocess text for easier MDA finding
-    - Save to txt dir
+    - Save to txt dir in 'filename.txt'

   3. Class MDAParser:
     - Try to extract MDA section from preprocessed text
-    - Save file to mda dir
+    - Save file to mda dir in 'filename.mda'
-    - Save parsing results to parsing.log
+    - Save parsing results to 'parsing.log', shows SUCCESS/FAILURE of each file

+II.
+Sentiment Analysis with Bill McDonald's Code
+(Code can be found at http://sraf.nd.edu/textual-analysis/)
+  1. Specify mda files, dictionary file & result csv file in Generic_Parser.py
+  2.  run 'python Generic_Parser.py'
+  3. Code has been modified to add CIK for this repo(CIK is included in filename in the first section)